-- Working Capital Surplus: As at June 30, 2022, CES had a Working Capital Surplus of \$574.6 million, which has increased from \$506.2 million at March 31, 2022 and from \$459.8 million at December 31, 2021 as CES has strategically used its balance sheet to further finance investments in inventory beyond normal carrying volumes, in order to meet the increasing needs of existing and new customers, manage cost inflation, and mitigate the effects of global supply chain constraints.
-In addition, accounts receivable increased by 8% from March 31, 2022, to support significant increases in revenue and corresponding collection cycles.
-The Company continues to focus on working capital optimization and to benefit from the high quality of its customers and diligent internal credit monitoring processes. - Total Debt and Working Capital Surplus: CES exited the quarter with a net draw on its Senior Facility of \$182.3 million (December 31, 2021 \$110.1 million), and Total Debt of \$521.2 million (December 31, 2021 \$439.4 million), of which \$288.0 million relates to Senior Notes which mature on October 21, 2024.
-The increases realized during the period were primarily driven by required working capital build as described above, combined with dividends paid out during the first half of 2022 totaling \$8.1 million.
-At June 30, 2022, CES' Senior Facility had a maximum available draw of approximately C\$ equivalent \$262.5 million.
-Subsequent to June 30, 2022, the Company exercised an additional \$50.0 million of available capacity on its Senior Facility, increasing the maximum amount available on the Canadian Facility from \$175.0 million to \$225.0 million, for a total facility size of approximately C\$ equivalent \$315.0 million.
-All other terms and conditions remain unchanged.
-Working Capital Surplus exceeded Total Debt at June 30, 2022 by \$53.3 million (December 31, 2021 \$20.4 million).
-As at the date of this MD&A, the Company had a net draw on its Senior Facility of approximately \$195.0 million.
+- Working Capital Surplus: As at September 30, 2022, CES had a Working Capital Surplus of \$666.1 million, which has increased from \$574.6 at June 30, 2022 and from \$459.8 million at December 31, 2021.
+The build is commensurate with the increased financial scale of the Company and associated revenue growth, with accounts receivable increasing by 18% and inventory increasing by 16% from June 30, 2022, to support the 21% sequential growth in revenue and corresponding collection cycles.
+Working Capital Surplus was also impacted by the significant appreciation in the USD quarter over quarter, which contributed \$27.8 million to the build upon revaluation of working capital balances held in the US.
+The Company continues to focus on working capital optimization and to benefit from the high quality of its customers and diligent internal credit monitoring processes. - Total Debt and Working Capital Surplus: CES exited the quarter with a net draw on its syndicated senior facility (the "Senior Facility") of \$220.8 million (December 31, 2021 \$110.1 million), and Total Debt of \$565.9 million (December 31, 2021 \$439.4 million), of which \$288.0 million relates to Senior Notes which mature on October 21, 2024.
+The increases realized during the period were primarily driven by required working capital build as described above, combined with dividends paid out year to date totaling \$12.2 million.
+During the nine months ended September 30, 2022, the Company amended its Senior Facility to increase the available capacity to approximately C\$ equivalent \$425.0 million from C\$ equivalent \$232.5 million, while all other terms and conditions remain substantively unchanged.
+Working Capital Surplus exceeded Total Debt at September 30, 2022 by \$100.2 million (December 31, 2021 \$20.4 million).
+As at the date of this MD&A, the Company had a net draw on its Senior Facility of approximately \$218.0 million.